Life comes first, we can wait: India's Olympic-bound athletes welcome Tokyo Games postponement

 Archer Deepika Kumari, on the other hand, heaved a sigh of relief.
 "Like they say, 'Jaan hai toh jahaan hai (if there's life, then there's world).
 Firstly, I just pray that everything returns to normal and the world is safe from coronavirus soon.
 "Not only me, all athletes are affected because of the pandemic.
 So we will just have to wait and watch and hope to sail through the phase," she said.
 Rifle shooter Anjum Moudgil agreed.

-"...it was really required as no athlete is able to train all over the world...it's good that the Olympic is postponed and now we have proper time to train and prepare and plan," she said..
+"...it was really required as no athlete is able to train all over the world...it's good that the Olympic is postponed and now we have proper time to train and prepare and plan," she said.
+Veteran TT player A Sharath Kamal, who would have qualified for the Olympics men's doubles event along with G Sathiyan based on rankings, said given the scenario, there couldn't have been any other choice.
+"I think that's the best that can happen in this situation but as an athlete it's a bit hard as a lot of training has gone in preparation for the 2020 Olympics.
+Now the preparation has to carry on for another one more year," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)